particle-iot/docs/src/content/reference/device-os/firmware.md

 {{!-- BEGIN shared-blurb dbdad266-7181-4641-82ef-59c737678e43 --}}
 Scanning and advertising at the same time is not recommended.
 Since there is only one BLE radio, it can either transmit or receive.
-While it will switch between these modes if you activate both scanning and advertsing at the same time, if the scanning and advertising parameters conflict, an unpredictable combination of the parameters will be used.
+While it will switch between these modes if you activate both scanning and advertising at the same time, if the scanning and advertising parameters conflict, an unpredictable combination of the parameters will be used.
 {{!-- END shared-blurb --}}